Lightner Museum in St. Augustine, FL

 Frequently Asked Questions about Lightner Museum

-Is there parking at Lightner Museum?
+Is there parking at Lightner Museum at St. Augustine, Florida?

 Food and drink are not allowed inside the museum.
 Food and drink from Café Alcazar cannot be brought into the Museum but can be held at the admissions desk.